haleyjanvrin/TalkBox/README.md

 DelayLine_Read.m - Reads from a delay line only
 DelayLine_Write.m - Writes to a delay line only DelayLine_TickOnly.m - Advances read and write pointers only
 junction.m - Computes the output for the forward and backward wave at a junction between acoustic tube sections
+trumpet.wav - sample audio input file